Polish Army Museum

 Museum of the Polish Army (Muzeum Wojska Polskiego) is a museum in Warsaw documenting the military history of Poland.
-Established in 1920 under the Second Polish Republic, it occupies a wing of the building of the Polish National Museum as well as several branches in Poland.
+Established in 1920 under the Second Polish Republic, it formerly occupied a wing of the building of the Polish National Museum and now occupies a building of its own at the Warsaw Citadel, as well as several branches in Poland.
 It is Warsaw's second largest museum and the largest collection of military objects in Poland.
 The collection illustrates a thousand years of Polish military history, from the 10th century to the Second World War.

 Establishment

 Opened in 1920, the museum expanded in 1993 with the Museum of Katyn and the Museum of Polish Military Technology opened in the 9th Czerniakowski Fort.

 Collections

 The forecourt of the museum houses several dozen armoured vehicles, artillery pieces and aircraft, an eclectic mix of Soviet, western and Polish equipment, mostly from the World War II era.

 The indoor galleries concentrate on the military history of Poland since the 10th century, and are particularly strong on Poland's era of military greatness in the 17th century, through the decline into anarchy in the 18th century.
 Several rooms are devoted to Poland's part in the Napoleonic Wars, and the national uprisings of 1830-31 and 1863.
 By far the largest part of exhibition space is devoted to the 20th century, especially World War II.
-Highlights of the Museum's collection include an extremely rare gilded helmet from the 10th century, which is said to have belonged to a Polish chieftain and the collection of hussars' armour.
+Highlights of the museum's collection include an extremely rare gilded helmet from the 10th century, which is said to have belonged to a Polish chieftain and the collection of hussars' armour.

 Additionally there is a permanent exhibition of oriental arms and armour from the museum's own extensive collection, which includes many world-class items from Ottoman Turkey, the Crimean Tatar Khanate, Mongolia and Japan.
 The heavy weaponry is on display in the adjacent park and at the Fort Czerniakowski (Museum of Polish Military Technology, closed at present while it is being repaired).
-The park surrounding the Museum is home to an open-air exhibition of heavy military equipment (tanks, artillery, aircraft and mine detection and diffusion).
+The park surrounding the museum is home to an open-air exhibition of heavy military equipment (tanks, artillery, aircraft and mine detection and diffusion).
 The Fort houses also the Museum of Katyń Victims, a subsidiary of the Polish Army Museum.

-The museum was recently given the equipment from the soldiers lost in the Presidential Smolensk aircraft crash.
+The museum was recently given the equipment from the soldiers lost in the presidential Smolensk aircraft crash.
 The equipment includes the ID Passes, portable radios, torches, holsters and much more all in their original state.